FIELD NOTES

 The high-end version of this is even more deliberate.
 Certain restaurants don’t just seat people near the windows.
 They seat their most attractive guests near the windows.
 The signal shifts from “people are here” to “people you want to be around are here.”
 Social proof and aspiration working the same window, hitting different parts of the brain.

+Now take that mechanism back to retail.
 One person visible inside a boutique is some proof.
 Enough to catch a glance.
 Five people starts to look like something worth investigating.
-You can feel the threshold in your own behavior if you pay attention.
-There's a number, specific to each store and its size, where the visible crowd shifts from background noise to genuine curiosity.
-What's going on in there?

-Compounding from the inside out
+Compounding from the Inside Out #

 If you extend the time each customer spends in your store, you’ve increased the probability that any given passerby will see people inside when they glance through the glass.
 That’s not just a dwell time gain.
 That’s a foot traffic gain.
 And the foot traffic gain puts more people inside the store, which means the next passerby sees an even fuller room.
 Each additional person who walks through the door because of what they saw through the window becomes part of the signal for the person behind them.

-This is a compounding effect that most retailers have never measured because they've never had a reason to separate it from general foot traffic.
+This is a compounding effect that most retailers have never measured because they’ve never had a reason to separate it from general foot traffic.
 The people who walked in because of the sandwich board and the people who walked in because the store looked alive are all the same number in the sensor data.
-But the causes are different, and only one of them is something you can actually influence from inside the building.
+But the causes are different, and only one of them is something you can influence from inside the building.

-Anyone who's walked past a store that looked uncomfortably packed knows the feeling.
+Anyone who’s walked past a store that looked uncomfortably packed knows the feeling.
 A full store is interesting.
 A crammed store is a chore.
-Passersby read the crowd as a signal of value up to a point, and then they read it as "come back later."
-Browsing requires physical space and a certain ratio of people to square footage, and when that ratio breaks, the experience tips from discovery to endurance.
+Passersby read the crowd as a signal of value up to a point, and then they read it as “come back later.”

 Knoferle, Paus and Vossen published research in 2017 showing that retailers can alleviate the negative spending effects of high social density by shifting the music.
 Faster tempos, specifically.
 The same slow tempo that a store benefits from on a quiet Tuesday afternoon becomes the wrong call when the floor is packed on a Saturday.
 What keeps people comfortable and browsing needs to change when the room fills up.

 Which means the ideal version of this is a store that can read its own density and adjust.
 Slow the music when the room is thin.
 Speed it up when the room gets crowded.
 Keep the storefront in the range where visible activity attracts rather than repels, and do it without anyone on staff having to think about it.
+That’s a real-time problem.
+And your brand manager isn’t solving it with the playlist they put together in January.
+The store needs to become an instrument, not a set.